 Why build BigBinary Academy?

-Current learning materials are too pedantic
+Current learning materials are too pedantic.

 Most of the courses related to SQL first talk about "What is a database".
 Then they talk about "What is a table".
 Then they will talk about "primary key" etc.

 What's wrong is that someone who does not know "what is a database" or "what is a table" would not know anything about "database" or "table" by reading about it.
-That's why we directy jump into building a query.
+That's why we directly jump into building a query.

 Reference material vs teaching material

 Let's say that the author has created a chapter on Hash.
-Now that the author has a chapter dedicated to Hash the author puts everything related to Hash in that chapter.
+Now that the author has a chapter dedicated to Hash, the author puts everything related to Hash in that chapter.

 The expectation that a person who does not even know "key" and "value" before reading that chapter would be able to understand the complicated topic at the end of that chapter does not sit well with us.